Celimas/project-notebook/December 7.md

 **What questions do you have for your critique partners?
 How can they best help you?**

+Please hold off on critiquing me until Tuesday, I should have significantly more progress to show, and it would be great to get a critique before the final project.
+Thanks!

 **How much time did you spend on the project this week?
 If you're working in a team, how did you share the labor?**